Skip to main content

 There are a variety of machine learning applications that support asset management.
 ML models trained on big data, for example, can offer recommendations for asset allocation, while natural language generation, a relative of natural language processing, can provide analysis and reporting more easily understood by human clients.
 With its ability to quickly play out countless potential scenarios, machine learning can also present opportunities for improved risk management.

-Artificial intelligence can allow for more sophisticated trade automation that improves on recent algorithmic high-frequency trading models.
+Predictive analytics powered by machine learning can allow for more reliable creditworthiness assessments.
+Artificial intelligence can also allow for more sophisticated trade automation that improves on recent algorithmic high-frequency trading models.
 For its part, machine learning can offer more accurate sentiment analysis and improved predictive capabilities.

 While artificial intelligence and machine learning technologies have not yet been merged with blockchain technologies at scale, the OECD believes a merger promises to improve security, efficiency, and data management.
+You can dive deeper into these kinds of possibilities by checking out AIFwD’s article on machine learning in business.

 Machine Learning in Healthcare

 In an article in Future Healthcare Journal, Thomas Davenport and Ravi Kalakota identify “diagnosis and treatment recommendations, patient engagement and adherence, and administrative activities” as the primary areas in healthcare where artificial intelligence is making a difference.
-For machine learning in particular, they note several exciting applications:
+For machine learning in particular, they note several exciting applications.

 The most common application of “traditional” machine learning, according to Davenport and Kalakota, is in precision medicine, the practice of predicting which treatments will work for a patient given their background.